Key takeaways:

 • Scammers are enhancing old tricks, like “grandparent scams” or romance scams, with AI technology, making them more convincing and effective.

-• Common AI scams targeting seniors include voice scams, grandparent scams and romance scams.
+• Common scams targeting seniors that are increasingly using AI include voice scams, grandparent scams and romance scams.

-• Tips for avoiding AI scams include staying skeptical, verifying identities, never sending money, securing devices and staying informed about common scams.
+• Tips for avoiding AI scams include staying skeptical, verifying identities, never sending money to people you’ve never met, securing devices and staying informed about common scams.

 Gone are the days when fraudsters relied solely on telemarketing scams, robocalls or phishing emails.
 New technology and the rise of artificial intelligence (AI) has given them new ways to scam Canadians, especially seniors and vulnerable people.1